MGSimard/myth-war-archive-v2/.featurespace/water-ripples/feature.md

   - 2D Canvas
   - Fragment shaders & uniforms

+- SVG Filters are less supported than webgl/glsl shaders

 - Must be a modular component which can be placed anywhere in any app adhering the above constraints

 - In this project, it must only be used in the home page "/"